Blood in the Egg Yolk

 It's a normal part of nature, and the eggs are perfectly safe to eat.
 Eggs from the grocery store will contain fewer blood spots as they won't pass quality control.

 The occurrence of blood spots varies per breed but is also influenced by external factors.
-Vitamin A and K deficiencies, stress, toxins, and diseases can increase the risk for blood spots in the egg.
+Vitamin A and K deficiencies, stress, toxins, and diseases can increase the risk of blood spots in the egg.

 Finding a blood clot in the yolk does not mean the egg is fertilized.
 Instead, fertilized eggs have small white spots.
 Blood vessels will only start to grow into the egg yolk when the egg is incubated at the right temperature.